 Gaiters are useful if you’re likely to be walking in rain or mud, as these will help to protect your boots and trousers.

 Bring a daysack or rucksack with everything you will need for the day.
-Opt for one with waist straps so that all of the weight isn’t put on your shoulders, and try to avoid taking a bag that is bigger than you actually require.
+Opt for one with waist straps so that all the weight isn’t put on your shoulders.
+And try to avoid taking a bag that is bigger than you actually need.